Plandroid Help Documentation

 Draw Tools

 The Draw tab has tools for drawing rooms, walls, windows and doors.
 The Draw bulkhead tool draws a hatched area representing a bulkhead.
-The tool creates rectangular areas, but their corners can be dragged to any shape.
-The Show North button displays a compass image which you can rotate to indicate north on your plan.
+The tool creates rectangular or (with the [Alt] key held) polygon areas, and can be customised for colour and hatch style.
+The Show north button displays a selection of compass images that you can choose from and which you can rotate to indicate north on your plan.
 With the Add image tool you can also add your own custom images to your plan, which you can move, resize and rotate.
-These could be anything from images of your own custom components, to a title box for your design notes.
-The Add note tool allows you to add text notes directly onto the plan (double click on an existing note to edit it), or if you drag the tool, you can also add leader arrows to your notes (double click on a leader arrow to add a bend point).
+These could be anything from images of your own custom components, to data spreadsheets copy and pasted from Excel.
+The Add note tool allows you to add text notes directly onto the plan (double click on an existing note to edit it), or if you drag the tool, you can also add leader arrows to your notes.
+Leader arrows and notes are very customisable so you can make them look exactly how you want.
 You can also add a note by copying text and pasting it directly into the canvas.
+With the Add dimension tool you can add a length dimension line to indicate any distance on the design.

 A simple plan drawing